 There are two main stages of change:

-For Open Sky’s Clinical and Family Services Teams, it is our top priority to create a clear, comprehensive program that is clinically and theoretically driven to support families as they create second-order change.
+For Open Sky’s Clinical and Family Services Teams, it is our top priority to create a clear, comprehensive program with a family systems therapy approach clinically and theoretically driven to support second-order change.

 The Open Sky Family Services Team offers a comprehensive range of services to parents and other family members.
 These services are each designed to help parents and students develop and utilize tools to better care for themselves (Taren, Creswell & Gianaros, 2013), to understand and take steps toward differentiating (Kerr & Bowen, 1988), to restructure their family in a healthy way (Minuchin, 1967), and to re-write unhealthy individual and family narratives (White & Epston, 1989).
-Open Sky’s Family Services include: Parent Coaching sessions, Genograms, Family Assessments, Wellness Weekends, Family Quests™, Parent Support Calls, Transition Support, and Graduation.
+Open Sky’s Family Services include: Parent Coaching sessions, Wellness Weekends, the Family Quests™ experience, Parent Support Calls, Transition Support, and Graduation.

 Open Sky research shows that parents who participate in a Wellness Weekend, a Family Quest™ and Parent Coaching have children who make the most gains and sustain them long after Open Sky.
 In addition to the individual gains by the students, research shows that their families also experience the most growth (Issenmann & Smith, 2016).